Blender 2.90 is out now!

 Random walk subsurface scattering

-The leading service provider, Fox Renderfarm supports blender, welcome to use the platform and get $20 free trial.
+The leading cloud rendering service provider, Fox Renderfarm supports blender, welcome to use the platform and get $20 free trial.

 Let's Take A Look At Blender's Growth In 25 Years!